lorecleme/finCogNitioN/README.md

     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── data           <- Scripts to download and generate data.
+        │   └── make_dataset.py
         │
         ├── preprocessing       <- Scripts to turn raw data into features for modeling